msteinbeck/tinyspline/README.md

 - Evaluating splines using [De Boor's algorithm](https://en.wikipedia.org/wiki/De_Boor%27s_algorithm).
 - Inserting knots and splitting splines.
 - Subdividing splines into Béziers.
-- Wrapper for C++11 and Java.
+- Wrapper for C++11, Java and Python.

 ###Current Development
 - Deriving splines.
 - Knot removal.
 - Given a point P and a spline S, find the Point Q on S with the minimal distance ||P - Q||<sub>2</sub>.
+- Improving the Python wrapper.
-- Wrapper for Python, C#, Rust and Julia.
+- Wrapper for C#, Rust and Julia.

 ###Compiling TinySpline From Source
-TinySpline uses CMake for the C/C++11 library and Swig for the Java proxy.
+TinySpline uses the CMake build system.
+All Wrappers, except of C++11, require [Swig](http://www.swig.org/).
 The provided examples require OpenGL.
-All components except the C library are optional.

 - Checkout the repository
 ```bash